 Cooperative Research Centre For Living With Autism

-Dr Jill Ashburner, Manager Research and Development is currently leading the following projects which have been funded by the Autism CRC:
+Dr Jill Ashburner, Manager Research and Development was project leader on the following projects funded by the Autism CRC:

-The Autism Queensland Research and Development Department is also contributing to several other Autism CRC projects including:
+Autism Queensland also contributed to numerous other Autism CRC projects including:

-- ASD Educational Needs Analysis: A nationwide online survey on the educational needs of students with ASD.
-This project is now closed.
-Read the report.
+- ASD Educational Needs Analysis: A nationwide online survey on the educational needs of students on the spectrum Read the report

-Visit the Autism CRC website for information on other research projects and findings.
+Visit the Autism CRC website for more information on other research projects and findings.